uwescience/sat-image-analysis/sathack.md

   **Friday (May 3), 8:30am - 5:00pm:** Hacking!

-  **Friday (May 3), 5:00pm - 6:00pm:** Share your progress.
+  **Friday (May 3), 5:00pm - 6:00pm:** Sharing!

 The Data Science Studio will remain open for as long as needed on Thursday and Friday.

 Please, RSVP [here](https://docs.google.com/forms/d/e/1FAIpQLSf5cPRKuM0x8g4JUfp-YlwQCkUHvNLwZVTxSi-tWsBnOGX6OQ/viewform?usp=sf_link) by April 25.
 We encourage you to brainstorm hack ideas ahead of time.
-You can share them in this [document](http://bit.ly/sat-hack2019) or sign up for [slack](https://sat-image-analysis.slack.com/) and join the #sat-hack2019 channel.
+You can share them in this [document](http://bit.ly/sathack2019-brainstorm) or sign up for [slack](https://sat-image-analysis.slack.com/) and join the #sat-hack2019 channel.